callstack/react-native-ios-kit/docs/groupped-list.md

 />
 ```

+>**Note:** To make it possible to scroll to every section this component will render all data at the beggining.
+To change that use `getItemLayout` prop!

 ## Theme
 Uses following `theme` properties:
 - `barColor` - separator color, default section header background color, sections background color